Miory: History

 The town was first mentioned in 1514.
 Miory was a private town, administratively located in the Vilnius Voivodeship of the Polish–Lithuanian Commonwealth.
 In 1640 it passed from the Ryłło to the Mirski family.

 Within interwar Poland, it was administratively located in the Nowogródek Voivodeship until 1922, then the Wilno Land until 1926, and the Wilno Voivodeship afterwards.

 During World War II, Miory was occupied by Soviet forces in September 1939.
+A local Polish forester was murdered by the Russians in the Katyn massacre in 1940.
 Following the German invasion of the Soviet Union on 22 June 1941, Soviet forces withdrew from the town, and local anti-Semites committed a pogrom against the town's Jewish population, killing the rabbi, Dov Bear Pianco, and his wife.
 German forces occupied the town on 3 July 1941.
 For the next three years until 4 July 1944, Miory was occupied by Nazi Germany and administered as a part of Generalbezirk Weißruthenien of Reichskommissariat Ostland.
 A ghetto was set up in the town, and all Jews were kept imprisoned there.
 A judenrat was established, led by businessman Zvi Hersch Hellman.
 The Jews of Miory were later joined by other Jews, who sneaked into the ghetto after fleeing other nearby towns.
 Prior to the war, the town had been home to 500 Jews, most of them agricultural workers or craftsmen.
 In October 1941, some young Jews from the ghetto were arrested by German forces and sentenced to death for "conspiracy against the German government", but the judenrat was able to stay the execution.